mickyKay92/edgeledger/README.md

 **[Website can be viewed here](https://edgeledger.mk-creativedesign.com/)**

 **DISCLAIMER:**
-Please note that I created this app by following step-by-step instructions from the instructor.
+Please note that I created this site by following step-by-step instructions from the instructor.